USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ![Installation Package Zip File Folder and File Structure][installation_package_zip_file_folder_and_file_structure]

 [installation_package_zip_file_folder_and_file_structure]: images/Installation_Package_Zip_File_Folder_and_File_Structure.png
+<a id=installation_package_zip_file_folder_and_file_structure></a>
 **Figure 2-2.
 CoST/EMF Installation Package Contents**

 * Install\_EMF.bat - bat file to install the EMF Client and Server
-* \control\_measures - contains measures in the database (note: These are already installed)
+* control\_measures - contains measures in the database (note: These are already installed)
-* \database\_backup - contains a backup of the database
+* database\_backup - contains a backup of the database
-* \EMF\_Client - includes client installation package (all the Java libraries etc.)
+* EMF\_Client - includes client installation package (all the Java libraries etc.)
-* \EMF\_Server - includes the emf.war file that will be pushed to the tomcat server
+* EMF\_Server - includes the emf.war file that will be pushed to the tomcat server
-* \inventories - contains inventories
+* inventories - contains inventories
-* \java\_jre - includes the Java JRE installation package
+* java\_jre - includes the Java JRE installation package
-* \postgresql - includes the PostgreSQL installation package and postgresql jdbc driver
+* postgresql - includes the PostgreSQL installation package and postgresql jdbc driver
-* \tomcat - includes the Tomcat installation package
+* tomcat - includes the Tomcat installation package

 <a id=Java2></a>
 ## 2. Install Java ##